Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been precisely surveyed, or an item that is being separated, will need a survey to situate the new edges as well as lot lines in Illinois, which should be completely marked so they will certainly never ever end up being lost.
+Land that has actually never ever been precisely checked, or a piece that is being separated, will certainly need a study to locate the brand-new edges and whole lot lines in Illinois, which need to be permanently noted so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.